 B-80-40 Appointments.
-With the exception of emergency appointments, appointments require the approval of the District Board.
+With the exception of emergency appointments, appointments assigned outside of a standard recruitment process require the approval of the District Board.

 B-80-50 Discipline.
-The General Manager may suspend, demote, reduce in pay, or discharge any regular employee for just cause, and will inform the Board after taking such actions ASAP.
+The General Manager may suspend, demote, reduce in pay, or discharge any regular employee for just cause, and will inform the Board after taking such actions.